-Central African Republic (CAR) Mining Minister to Drive Reforms and Investment Push at African Mining Week (AMW) 2026
+Central African Republic (CAR) Mining Minister To Drive Reforms And Investment Push At African Mining Week (AMW) 2026

+“CAR is primarily known only for gold and diamonds.
+Thanks to African Mining Week, we now have the chance to showcase the potential of this country – which remains underexplored to this day – to potential investors and the institutional players in attendance,” said Beltoungou during an interview last month with AMW organizers.

-At the upcoming edition, Beltoungou will participate in a ministerial panel on “Regional Policy Alignment: Mining Code Reforms to Unlock Valu”.”
+At the upcoming edition, Beltoungou will participate in a ministerial panel on“Regional Policy Alignment: Mining Code Reforms to Unlock Value.”
 CAR is currently implementing a series of institutional reforms, including amendments to its Mining Code aimed at improving the regulatory framework and attracting international investment.

 In parallel, the government is digitizing its mining cadastre system with support from the World Bank to enhance transparency, provide investors with easier access to geological data and accelerate the processing of exploration and mining permits.

-These reforms align with the cou’try’s National Development Pla– 2024–2028, which aims to mobilize more than $12.8 billion in investment across priority sectors including mining and infrastructure.
-As one of the’country’s largest contributors to GDP, the mining sector is expected to play a central role in attracting new capital and supporting economic diversification.
+These reforms align with the country's National Development Plan 2024–2028, which aims to mobilize more than $12.8 billion in investment across priority sectors including mining and infrastructure.
+As one of the country's largest contributors to GDP, the mining sector is expected to play a central role in attracting new capital and supporting economic diversification.

 Within this context, AMW 2026 provides a strategic platform for the minister to engage directly with global investors.
 Beltoungou will also lead a CAR Country Focus session, highlighting partnership opportunities across the national mining sector.
 The country hosts more than 570 identified mineral occurrences, including gold, uranium, copper, nickel and several minerals critical to the global energy transition.